icgc-argo/argo-docs/docs/submitted-data.md

 *Coming Soon:* This line graph compares how many donors have been processed through the [DNA-Seq Pipeline](dna-pipeline): Raw Read Submission, Alignment and Sanger VC.

 ## Donor Data Summary
 This table is a detailed summary of the clinical data status and DNA-seq pipeline status for each registered donor in the program.
-It also shows which donors have files that have been released to the public via the File Repository (note: all molecular files are controlled and available for the public to download with [DACO approval](data-access))
+It also shows which donors have files that have been released to the public via the File Repository.
 ![Dashbard Donor Data Summary](/assets/submission/dashboard-donor-table-card.png)

 #### Table Actions